-Phase two (2) is aftercare.
+Phase two (2) is aftercare which typically lasts 3-6 months.
 The child will live at the home of the parent-guardian during this phase under the supervision of a Community Control Officer/Case Manager.
 Applicable services will be received during this phase on an individualized basis.